 Advances in the diagnosis of cancer have the potential to improve outcomes for many patients with the disease.
-Doctors and patients depend on accurate information derived from diagnostic tools, such as clinical laboratory tests, imaging studies, and genomic analysis, to make decisions at all stages of cancer care.
-Diagnostic tools can
+Doctors and patients depend on accurate information from diagnostic tools, such as laboratory tests, imaging studies, and genomic analyses, to make decisions at all stages of cancer care.
+Diagnostic tools can:

-- help determine the extent of cancer within the body (staging)
+- help determine the extent of cancer within the body, called staging

 - monitor a patient for a recurrence of cancer

 Diagnostic tools that identify specific molecular alterations in tumors are also important in the context of precision medicine.
 With this information, doctors can determine whether a patient will likely benefit, or likely not benefit, from a particular targeted therapy.
 In recent years, when the Food and Drug Administration (FDA) has approved a new targeted treatment, it has often approved tests called companion diagnostics that can be used to determine if a patient’s tumor has the target for that therapy.
 This approach can spare patients from the costs and side effects of a treatment that is unlikely to work for their cancer.

 However, creating diagnostic tools that accurately predict how well a cancer will respond to treatment is a challenge, particularly given the heterogeneity of tumors, how quickly molecular changes occur within tumors during and after treatment, and the fact that some tumors are difficult to access in the body.

 Cancer diagnosis research is critical to address these challenges, and advancements are on the horizon.
 For example, researchers are developing technologies to diagnose cancers based on molecules that cancer cells shed into the blood and other body fluids.
 Also, innovative imaging technologies, coupled with artificial intelligence, may be able to identify the presence, type, stage, and major genetic features of a cancer without the need for an invasive biopsy.